katsukixyz/cs3803-final/docs/03-Module 2: Navigating the GitHub Platform/making-a-commit-video.md

 ### Description of the Video

 This video explains:
-- The of making a commit
+- The process of making a commit
 - How to effectively use `git status` to see changes staged for commit
 - How to use `git log` to review your detailed commit history, which helps in understanding how Git tracks changes over time.